EnableX/voice-outbound-bridge-on-connect/README.md

     - `export PUBLIC_WEBHOOK_URL=`
 - Set to run the service on http / https (false / true)
   - `export LISTEN_SSL=`
-- Set the preferred voice for playing the text to speech prompt , Female or Male.
-    -  VOICE=Female
-- Set the preferred language for playing the text to speech prompt.
-    -  LANGUAGE=en-US
-- Set the text to ge played as prompt
-    -  TEXT=Hi Good Morning . welcome to text to speech demo.
-- Set the prompt reference that will be returned to identify the prompt that has been played in the response .
-    -  PROMPT_REF=text_to_speech_prompt
-- Set the Called Id - the virtual number that has been bought and attached to the project.
-    -  FROM=+1XXXXXXXXXX
-- Set the destination number to be called.
-    -  TO=+1XXXXXXXXXX
-- Set the Bridge Number to be called
-    - BRIDGETO=+1XXXXXXXXXX

 For Windows